barda/paper_trail/README.md

+# Fork Information

+Fork papertrail to port new features to rails2 branch.

 # PaperTrail

 PaperTrail lets you track changes to your models' data.
 It's good for auditing or versioning.
 You can see how a model looked at any stage in its lifecycle, revert it to any version, and even undelete it after it's been destroyed.